parabix/parabix-devel-mirror/tools/beta-csv/ReadMe-CSV2JSON.md

 ### Iteration 1

-In the first iteration, the “CSV to JSON” program is supposed to convert a  Comma Separated Value file with no **comma** or **backslash** in it and creates a JavaScript Object Notation file.
+In the first iteration, the “CSV to JSON” program is supposed to convert a  Comma Separated Value file with no **comma** or **newline** in the values and creates a JavaScript Object Notation file.
 In the JavaScript Object Notation file, each record occupies one line.

 See as the following examples.